mmaurier/MemorablesPlaces/README.md

 # MemorablesPlaces
-This is a coding project from the Udemy.com "The Complete Android Developer Course"
+Coding project from the Udemy.com "The Complete Android Developer Course"